The GOL Tool

 Common Options

-Defines the area to which the command should be applied.
-Currently, only polygon files are supported.
+Defines the (multi)polygon area to which the command should be applied.
+The following coordinate formats are supported:

 Defines the rectangular area (bounding box) to which the command should be applied.
 Coordinates are specified in WGS-84 (degrees longitude and latitude) and take the form <west>,<south>,<east>,<north>.
 Coordinates must not be separated by spaces (otherwise, they would be interpreted as separate arguments).